layerware/pgqueue/README.md

 Obviously, a queue implementation on a relational database is going to perform more slowly than a dedicated queuing server.
-That said, pgqueue's use of postgresql's advisory locks is likely faster than a strategy that locks a row via update of a table column.
+That said, pgqueue's use of postgresql's advisory locks is likely faster than a strategy that locks a row for update.

 See the perf project in this repository to run a performance test on your hardware.